coleworsley/chat/README.md

 ## CHAT

 This is my personal chat application implementation.
+It is a simple chat room application with websockets.
+A user can pick a UserName (or a random one will be assigned) and send messages to anyone on the server.

 ## Technologies